 Bylaws Silent.
 There is nothing in the law prohibiting a husband and wife from serving on the board.
-If an association's bylaws are silent regarding director qualifications, then spouses can serve together on the board and be officers, as may tenants and non-residents.
+If an association's bylaws are silent regarding director qualifications, then spouses can serve together on the board.
 Small associations, in particular, have difficulty persuading people to serve on the board.
 It is not uncommon in small self-managed associations for a retired couple to be on the board.
-It's because they have the time to manage the association's affairs.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.